opencaesar/oml-vision-docs/docs/api-documentation/layouts/diagrams.md

 :::

-This string sets the color of the text within the nodes rendered in the Diagram.
-Users can pick from a wide array of colors.
-The full list is [here](https://github.com/opencaesar/oml-vision/blob/master/view/src/components/shared/colors.ts)
+This string sets the type of node in the diagram view.

 OML Vision colors nodes which are of type "Assembly" and "Subsystem" differently than other nodes.